lemlac/mulem/docs/reference.md

 #### `undefined`

 This marks that something should not be used.
-If the compiler detects that a code is using an `undefined` somewhere, it throws an error.
+If the compiler detects that a code is using an `undefined` somewhere, it throws an error. `undefined` itself is a special keyword and not a variable.
+It's a way to tell the compiler that this should not be used because it would lead to undefined behavior.

 ```
-unusedFn() =
+unsetVariable: mu Int = undefined

-    undefined
+unusedFn() = undefined

--- `unusedFn` cannot be used.
+-- `unsetVariable` and `unusedFn` cannot be used.
 ```

 #### `then`